Teaching for mastery

 All of the 40 Maths Hubs across England offer professional development to help teachers develop a mastery approach in their own classroom, department and school.
 Any teacher or school wishing to take part in a Teaching for Mastery Work Group should get in touch with their local Maths Hub.
 The hub will then be able to give more details about which Work Group is most suitable for the school, and when recruitment for the next Work Group is open.

 What else do I need to know about teaching for mastery?

 If you are interested in the research behind teaching for mastery, there are a number of research papers available in the NCETM’s website page of Supporting Research, Evidence and Argument.

-The NCETM provides a wide range of mastery resources including assessment materials, professional development materials, calculation guidance and marking guidance for both primary and secondary teachers.
+Within the Teaching for Mastery programme, the NCETM provides a wide range of mastery resources including assessment materials, professional development materials, calculation guidance and marking guidance for both primary and secondary teachers.